itmartey/Data-Science-Mastery/RPractice_01/RPractice_01.md

-# A Data Science Mastery Project
+# The First R project
 ----
 This project represents my first overview and studies into the R ecosystem.
-It focuses on performing Exploratory Data Analysis (EDA) on the Sierra Leone Ebola dataset.
+It focuses on performing Exploratory Data Analysis (EDA) on the Sierra Leone Ebola dataset from the [thegraphcourse.org]
 The goal was to transform raw epidemiological data into a structured, reproducible report that identifies key demographic and geographical trends.

 ## METHODS EMPLOYED